walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 ![Export Dialog](../assets/images/export-dialog.jpg)

  Make sure to save your mod with a file name that matches your mod name (remember when you [renamed the folder](#renaming-folders-important) at the beginning of this process?).
-For example if your mod name is `cool_mod`, then you should save the file as `cool_mod.pck` or `cool_mod.zip`.
+For example if your mod name is `cool_mod`, then you should save the file as `cool_mod.pck`. (zip format is not supported at this time)

 Finally, it's time to test your track in the game!
 At the moment, this involves two steps:
 1. Copy the mod file into the correct folder where you have PGRC installed.